chgl/kube-powertools/README.md

 You can auto-generate and format Markdown docs from the chart's values.yaml using [generate-docs.sh](scripts/generate-docs.sh).
 This scripts uses either `chart-doc-gen` if the chart dir contains a `doc.yaml`, or `helm-docs` if it doesn't.

+### Generating Chart Schemas

+You can auto-generate the Helm schema from the chart's values.yaml using [generate-schemas.sh](scripts/generate-schemas.sh).

 ### Generating CHANGELOG files

 Finally, there's [generate-chart-changelog.sh](scripts/generate-chart-changelog.sh), which can be used to generate a CHANGELOG.md file from